SR-005/GradeGaze/README.md

 # GradeGaze

-GradeGaze is a simple web application that predicts a student's final mark and grade based on their internal assessment scores.
-It uses machine learning models and provides a clean user interface for input and result display.
+**GradeGaze** is a simple web application that uses a machine learning regression model to predict a student's final marks and academic grade based on internal assessments.
+It provides a clean, user-friendly interface where users can input student details and receive immediate predictions.

 ## Features

-- Input form for student name and internal marks (G1, G2)
+- Input form for student name and internal marks (G1 and G2)
-- Predicts final marks using a regression model
+- Predicts final mark using a trained regression model
-- Predicts final grade using a classification model
+- Converts the predicted mark into a letter grade using defined rules
-- Displays result in a styled result card
+- Displays results in a clean, styled result card
-- Built using Flask, HTML, and CSS
+- Built using Python, Flask, and basic front-end tools (HTML & CSS)

+## Machine Learning Overview

+At the core of GradeGaze is a machine learning regression model trained on historical academic data.
+The model learns patterns between internal assessment scores and final marks, enabling it to make informed predictions.
+Letter grades are derived from the predicted mark using simple grade boundaries (not a classifier).

+This approach makes the app lightweight, fast, and easy to interpret.

 ## Technologies Used

 - Python
 - Flask
+- Scikit-learn (for regression model)
+- Pandas
 - HTML & CSS
-- Scikit-learn
-- Pandas

 ## Installation